pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/import.md

 error: Preview failed: importing sg-04aeda9a214730248: security group not found
 ```

-After successfully importing a resource, you can delete the `import` statement, rerun `pulumi up`, and all subsequent operations will behave as though Pulumi provisioned the resource from the outset.
+After successfully importing a resource, you can delete the import option, rerun `pulumi up`, and all subsequent operations will behave as though Pulumi provisioned the resource from the outset.
 Be careful, as this applies to `destroy` operations also.

 #### Mismatched State